The Two Gentlemen of Verona Marriage Quotes

 Uh-oh.
 Valentine is totally busted when the Duke finds a love letter to Silvia in Valentine's coat.
 When a rope ladder falls out of Valentine's jacket, it's also pretty clear that Valentine is planning on pulling a "Romeo and Juliet" maneuver by climbing up to Silvia's window and then eloping with the Duke's daughter.
 Like Romeo, Valentine is banished from the city limits and the love of his life when the Duke catches him.
 Good thing Two Gentlemen of Verona is a comedy and not a tragedy – comedies always end in marriage, so it's a pretty safe bet that things will work out for Silvia and Valentine.

-She hath more qualities than a water-spaniel;
+hath more qualities than a water-spaniel, which is

 When Lance announces that he's fallen in love with an unnamed woman, he proceeds to make a list of all her best features.
 It's pretty clear that Lance is interested in qualities that would make for a good wife, which, in Lance's mind, seems to be nothing more than a servant.
 It also seems like Shakespeare is using Lance to parody and make fun of the way the men (especially Thurio) in the play view love and marriage.